Columbus Short

 Columbus Keith Short Jr. (born September 19, 1982) is an American actor and choreographer.
-He choreographed Britney Spears's Onyx Hotel Tour and worked with Brian Friedman (of So You Think You Can Dance fame).
+He choreographed Britney Spears's Onyx Hotel Tour and worked with Brian Friedman.
 He is best known for his roles in the films Stomp the Yard, Cadillac Records, Armored, and The Losers.
-He previously starred as a series regular in the ABC drama Scandal, as Harrison Wright.
-On April 26, 2014, it was announced that Short would leave Scandal after three seasons with the show.
+He previously starred on the television series Scandal as Harrison Wright for the first three seasons.

 Early life and education

 Short was born in Kansas City, Missouri to a family he has described as "musical".
 His mother, Janette, has a talent management company.
 He has two brothers, John Rancipher and Chris Staples.
 Short relocated to Los Angeles when he was five years old and immediately began working in a youth theater.
 He attended Marcos De Niza High School in Tempe, Arizona, as well as El Segundo High School and the Orange County School of the Arts, before leaving to join the off-Broadway tour of Stomp.